JohnWeese/bouncing-box-refactor/README.md

 > Refactoring is the process of internally restructuring existing code without changing its external behavior

-This project will focus on refactoring for 2 purposes: Separation of Concerns and Abstraction.
+This project will focus on refactoring for Separation of Concerns.

 ### Separation of Concerns Example